marianserna/JS-React-Form-with-Validations/README.md

 This small project contains 4 components (pages).
 It was built for a school project and also as a way to practice Javascript and React.
 For the styling of the forms I have used Stylus (which compiles to CSS).

+You can see this project which was deployed to Heroku at https://fast-anchorage-19393.herokuapp.com

 ## The Components